We were on the South Downs Way, one of England’s fine walking paths and staying at the Frog Firle Youth Hostel.

 Margaret the warden arrived and we were relieved to find that we there was accommodation available.
 It was a great little hostel and that night we cooked our sausages.

 Today’s walk was worth it.
-And now showers, food, time to read the papers, crosswords and comfy beds!What do you think?
-Please comment below to tell me.
+And now showers, food, time to read the papers, crosswords and comfy beds!Do you want more blog posts like this?
+Comment below telling me you want it...